iamsayanghosh/PID-Auto-Tuning/README.md

 G(s) = 1 / (s² + 2s + 1)

-A PID controller is defined as:
+The PID controller is defined as:

 C(s) = Kp + Ki/s + Kd·s

-### Algorithm:
+### Optimization Strategy

-1. Iterate over a range of (K_p, K_i, K_d) values
+A brute-force grid search is performed over predefined ranges of Kp, Ki, and Kd.

-2. Simulate closed-loop response
+For each combination:

-3. Compute performance metrics
+1. The closed-loop system is simulated
-4. Use a cost function to evaluate performance
+2. Step response characteristics are computed
-5. Select parameters that minimize the cost
+3. A cost function evaluates performance

 ### Cost Function

-The optimization minimizes a weighted sum of key performance metrics:
+The objective is to minimize:

-Cost = w1 × Settling Time + w2 × Overshoot + w3 × Steady-State Error
+Cost = w1 × (Settling Time) + w2 × (Overshoot) + w3 × (Steady-State Error)

-This ensures a balance between fast response, stability, and accuracy.
+This ensures a balance between speed, stability, and accuracy.

 ---